A Banded Horntail seems like its a mean wasp with a long, nasty stinger, but its looks don't do its passive nature justice.

 Males have been seen clustering together at high ground while they wait for females to come and mate with them.
 This behavior is called "hilltopping".
-Once they have mated, adult females work tirelessly, living only about 3 to 4 weeks, boring as many holes and laying as many eggs as they can before dying.
-In that short life span, she can lay over 300 eggs, each in their own hole.
+Once they have mated, adult females work tirelessly, boring as many holes and laying as many eggs as they can before dying.
+Adults only live for about 3 to 4 weeks.
+In that short life span, a female can lay over 300 eggs, each in their own hole.

-Because this species prefers conifer trees like pine, it is not uncommon to see adults indoors as they emerge from wood that was harvested and used to build things while they were still inside developing.
 The whole life of a Banded Horntail, from larva to adult, can last 3 years.

+Because this species prefers conifer trees like pine, it is not uncommon to see young adults indoors as they emerge from wood that was harvested years prior and used to build things (like furniture) while they were still developing larvae.
+The tunneling can impact the beauty of the wood, affecting its usability, so Horntails are generally considered a nuisance in the lumber industry.

 Size (Adult; Length): 12mm to 40mm (0.47in to 1.56in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Antennae: Ants and Bees both have a pair of antennae on the head that senses their surroundings.